MrGiovanni/DiffTumor/README.md

 **We have documented common questions for the paper in [Frequently Asked Questions (FAQ)](documents/FAQ.md).**

 **We have summarized publications related to tumor synthesis in [Awesome Synthetic Tumors](https://github.com/MrGiovanni/SyntheticTumors/blob/main/AWESOME.md) [![Awesome](https://awesome.re/badge.svg)](https://awesome.re).**

+## Visual Turing Test
+**We have released videos for [Visual Turing Test](https://www.dropbox.com/scl/fo/mgw953fdysvto2y6bog1c/h?rlkey=pqe9ar4xzo52ggm5v8v43275v&dl=0).** Check to see if you could tell which is real tumor and which is synthetic tumor.

 ## 0. Installation